Unequal Duel, 1758: HMS Monmouth vs. Foudroyant

 It is probable that he found the price an acceptable one for the redemption of his name and honour.

-Below are the ten Dawlish Chronicles novels published to date, shown in chronological order.
+Below are the twelve Dawlish Chronicles novels published to date, shown in chronological order.
 All can be read as “stand-alones”.
-Click on the banner for more information.
-All are available in Paperback or Kindle format and can be read at no extra charge by Kindle Unlimited or Kindle Prime Subscribers.
+Click on the covers below for more information.
+All are available in Paperback or Kindle format and can be read at no extra charge by Kindle Unlimited Subscribers.

 Six free short-stories are available for download to your Kindle.
 Access them by registering for the Dawlish Chronicles mailing list – just click on the banner below.
 You’ll be kept updated on new books and will receive other free stories at intervals.